Information for Ōtautahi (Christchurch) Agencies

 The young person must be aged between 6 and 12 years.

-There must be factors around the young person's life that makes them more vulnerable than others, while keeping in mind our mentors are volunteers and therefore have limited capacity and training to deal with the more complex situations.
+There must be factors around their life that leads to them missing out on the same opportunities and experiences afforded to other young people, while keeping in mind our mentors are volunteers and therefore have limited capacity and training to deal with the more complex situations.
 Research says mentoring works best with young people without major behavioural concerns.

 Parents/Caregivers must consent to their young person participating in the programme and be willing to engage with the Big Brothers Big Sisters team.